Yeonghun1675/L2M3/README.md

 ![](./figures/Figures_scheme.jpg)

 ## Summary
-This project focuses on efficiently collecting experimental Metal-Organic Framework (MOF) data from scientific literature to overcome the challenges of accessing elusive data and to improve the quality of information available for machine learning applications in materials science.
-By leveraging a chain of advanced Large Language Models (LLMs), we developed a systematic approach to extract and organize MOF data into a structured and usable format.
-Our methodology successfully compiled information from over 40,000 research articles, resulting in a comprehensive, ready-to-use dataset.
-This dataset includes MOF synthesis conditions and properties, extracted from both **tables and text data**, which were subsequently analyzed.
+L2M3 is designed to efficiently gather experimental Metal-Organic Framework (MOF) data from scientific literature, addressing the challenge of accessing hard-to-find data and enhancing the quality of information available for machine learning in materials science.
+By utilizing a chain of advanced Large Language Models (LLMs), we developed a systematic method for extracting and organizing MOF data into a structured, usable format.
+Our approach has successfully compiled data from over 40,000 research articles, creating a comprehensive, ready-to-use dataset.
+This dataset includes MOF synthesis conditions and properties, extracted from both **tables and text**, which have been thoroughly analyzed.

 ## Process

 ![](./figures/Figures_process.jpg)

-Our L2M3 empolys 3 specialized agent:
+L2M3 employs three specialized agents:

-- **Categorization**: the agent that classifies the table and texts based on whether they describe a property, a synthesis condition, or contain no relevant information.
+- **Categorization Agent**: Classifies tables and text based on whether they describe properties, synthesis conditions, or contain irrelevant information.
-- **Inclusion**: the agent that determine the specific information present.
+- **Inclusion Agent**: Identifies specific pieces of information present in the categorized data.
-- **Extraction**: the agent that extract information as JSON type.
+- **Extraction Agent**: Extracts the relevant information in a structured JSON format.

 ## Installation

-**NOTE**: This package is primarily tested on Linux system.
-We strongly recoomend using Lunux for installation.
+**NOTE**: This package is primarily tested on Linux systems.
+We strongly recommend using Linux for installation.

-**NOTE2**: This package require python >= 3.9
+**Requirements**: Python >= 3.9

 ```bash
 $ git clone https://github.com/Yeonghun1675/L2M3.git